-3.4.1 Production Scheduling
+3.4 Scheduling Module

-The scheduling module uses a heuristic to sort orders according to "slack" (time before due date) and penalty, and a greedy dispatch technique to fill the production schedule.
+The scheduling module continuously maintains a production schedule over a horizon of several days.
+This schedule reflects current contracts, forecast contracts and projected component inventory levels.
+It helps drive other planning decisions including which customer RFQs to bid on and which RFQs to send to suppliers.
+More specifically, the scheduling module makes a tentative production schedule for D^{s} days into the future.
+The primary inputs and outputs of the module are summarized formally in Figure 9.
+The inputs include a set of orders, \hat{O} , from the strategy module and the projected component inventory, I, for the remainder of the game.
+The orders in Orepresent the target demand of the agent and include both actual and forecast future orders.
+The scheduling module's inputs and outputs are described in Figure 9 The scheduling module uses a heuristic to sort orders according to "slack" (time before due date) and penalty, and a greedy dispatch technique to fill the production schedule.
 The dispatch technique (presented in pseudo-code in Figure 11) proceeds as follows.
 It iterates through each day in the scheduling window and computes the priority of each unscheduled order during each iteration.
-The priorities are computed according to the Vepsalainen's apparent tardiness cost (ATC) dispatch rule [13].
+The priorities are computed according to the Vepsalainen's apparent tardiness cost (ATC) dispatch rule [14].
 The ATC priority favors orders with large penalties and little time to complete, since these are likely to be orders that require the most immediate attention.
 The slack weighting parameter, α , dictates the exact trade off in priority between slack and tardiness.
 An example of the ATC priorities for different orders with $\alpha = 1$ (the value used in our agent) is graphed in Figure 10 as the scheduling day increases.
+While building a particular day's segment of the production schedule, the dispatch scheduler attempts to add each order to the production schedule according to its priority (orders with larger priorities are considered first).
+When an order is considered, the scheduler determines whether or not there are enough available resources (i.e. capacity and components) on the current day of the iteration through the scheduling window.
+If there are enough unclaimed resources, the order is scheduled for production and the necessary components and production cycles are allocated.
+If there are not enough resources available on the day in question, the order is removed from the queue and is considered again the next day.
+The scheduler proceeds to the following day when all orders have been considered and either scheduled or delayed.
+This entire process repeats until the scheduling window is exceeded.

-Figure 10: Example of ATC priorities for different orders on different scheduling days ($\alpha = 1$).
-Notice that ATC prioritizes by penalty once an order's due date is reached, and by slack for orders with the same penalty.
+Figure 10: This figure illustrates how the priority of three different orders are calculated on different scheduling days by the ATC priority rule (with $\alpha = 1$).
+Notice that ATC prioritizes by penalty for orders with the same due date (Order 2 vs. Order 3).
+It also prioritizes by slack for orders with the same penalty (Order 1 vs. Order 3).